duttaab/trg/README.md

+# trg
                     **Project Name: Map Services**
 ##### Project Description:
 *A RESTful WebService which accepts GSM MAP parameters (JSON format) as request and converts into corresponding ASN.1 encoded bytes.
 As proof of concept the following MAP messages are used.*
 1. *MAP-ALERT-SERVICE-CENTRE*
 2. *MAP-READY-FOR-SM*